 This moment.
 This life.
-Beautifully. 🧐
+Beautifully. 🥯

 This corporate message also serves as our commitment to the Earth.
-We cannot sincerely respond to the desire of each and every customer to "live beautifully" without contributing to a beautiful global environment.
+We cannot sincerely respond to the desire of each and every consumer to "live beautifully" without contributing to a beautiful global environment.
 In the "Toward Society and the Earth" section of Our Way, which defines how individual Shiseido employees should conduct themselves, we declare: "We will strive to achieve a sustainable society in which people and the Earth can coexist in beauty while pursuing environmental action in line with our own rigorous standards, taking the need to conserve biodiversity into account."

-our planet and realize a balanced, beautiful global environment, in the same manner as we care for our skin.
+Shiseido will dedicate our utmost efforts to promote environmental activities to care for our planet and realize a balanced, beautiful global environment, in the same manner as we care for our skin.